Assistant women's basketball coach Nikki McCray was recognized for her playing career.

-Two-time Olympic gold medal winner and Women's Basketball Hall of Fame inductee (Class of 2012) Nikki McCray-Penson reunited with her former teammate when she joined head coach Dawn Staley's South Carolina staff in May 2008.
+Two-time Olympic gold medal winner and Women’s Basketball Hall of Fame inductee (Class of 2012) Nikki McCray-Penson reunited with her former teammate when she joined head coach Dawn Staley’s South Carolina staff in May 2008.
 Following an 11-year professional playing career, McCray-Penson moved into the coaching ranks in 2006, spending two seasons on the bench at Western Kentucky before joining the Gamecocks.
-A three-time WNBA All-Star and the 1996-97 ABL Most Valuable Player, McCray-Penson has proven to be a standout recruiter who helped South Carolina land the nation's No. 2 recruiting class and the top player in the country in 2014.
+A three-time WNBA All-Star and the 1996-97 ABL Most Valuable Player, McCray-Penson has proven to be a standout recruiter who helped South Carolina land the nation’s No. 2 recruiting class and the top player in the country in 2014, leading to the Gamecocks’ first NCAA National Championship in 2017.

-McCray-Penson's energy and experience have helped the Gamecocks to five consecutive 25-win seasons and NCAA Tournament appearances (2012, 2013, 2014, 2015, 2016).
-The Gamecocks have finished among the SEC's top four each of the last five seasons, including securing the program's first SEC regular-season championship in 2014, a share of that title in 2015 and the league's second ever 16-0 record to claim the 2016 championship.
-South Carolina has earned three straight NCAA Tournament No. 1 seeds, the program's first coming in 2014.
-Appearing in the event's Sweet 16 in four of the last five seasons, the Gamecocks reached their first NCAA Final Four in 2015.
-South Carolina capped the 2014-15 season with its best final national ranking, coming in at No. 3 after spending 12 weeks of the season in the No. 1 position.
-The Gmecocks have finished among the nation's top 10 each of the past three seasons.
+McCray-Penson’s energy and experience helped the Gamecocks to six consecutive 25-win seasons and NCAA Tournament appearances (2012, 2013, 2014, 2015, 2016, 2017).
+The Gamecocks finished among the SEC’s top four in each of her last six seasons, including securing the program’s first SEC regular-season championship in 2014, a share of that title in 2015, the league’s second ever 16-0 record to claim the 2016 championship and a late-season rally to four-peat in 2017.
+South Carolina earned four straight NCAA Tournament No. 1 seeds, the program’s first coming in 2014.
+Appearing in the event’s Sweet 16 in five of her last six seasons, the Gamecocks reached their first NCAA Final Four in 2015 and went two steps further two seasons later to claim the program’s first NCAA National Championship in 2017.
+The Gamecocks finished among the nation’s top 10 each of her final four seasons.

 "Success doesn't happen overnight, but when you are invested in the people around you and you want them to succeed, good things will happen," McCray-Penson said.
 "Our goal is to win a national championship, and because of the hard work and dedication of our staff and players every day, we are in a position to compete for that title every year."